voidfiles/ci-presentation/presentation.md

 The power of simple goals like this, and many others, some of which I have listed here is that they can align an entire organization.
 IT/Engineering/"The Business"/"The Management" they can all agree that delivering value to your users is good, and should be a goal.

-Today, I want to talk to you about Continuous integration, and delivery.
-I want to talk to you about how these ideas can not only help you deliver value, but how they can accelerate that process.
+Today, we are going to look at Continuous integration, and delivery as tools, that not only help you deliver value, but will help you accelerate the whole process.
 And, it might even make your day to day work a little more fun.
 </div>

 ---

 # Risk

-* Deployment Risk
-* Integration Risk
+* Not solving the customers needs
+* Market changes to quickly
-* Feature Risk
+* Software Bugs
+* Capacity and Performance issues

 <div class="notes">
 Everywhere you look, you can see risk.
 From the mundanne risk that we deal with everyday like How's the deploy going to work today?
 How are the servers doing?
 Will Our users like this new feature.